Kate del Castillo glad to not testify in ‘El Chapo’ trial

 PASADENA, Calif.
-(AP) — Kate del Castillo says she’s relieved she wasn’t called to testify in the New York trial of Mexican drug lord Joaquin “El Chapo” Guzman.
+(AP) — Kate del Castillo said she’s relieved she wasn’t called to testify in the New York trial of Mexican drug lord Joaquin “El Chapo” Guzman.

-Del Castillo said she doesn’t regret arranging a 2015 meeting between Guzman and Sean Penn.
+But she doesn’t regret arranging a 2015 meeting between Guzman and Sean Penn, although the fallout kept her from visiting and working in Mexico for more than three years, the actress said.

-But the actress said the fallout kept her from visiting and working in her native Mexico for more than three years.
-She had to film the upcoming sequel to her 2011 telenovela “La Reina del Sur” outside of the country, she told a TV critics’ meeting Tuesday.
+She filmed the upcoming Telemundo sequel to her 2011 telenovela “La Reina del Sur” outside of the country, with a double shooting her scenes in Mexico, she told a TV critics’ meeting Tuesday.

+The actress said was finally able to return last Christmas but had an unsettling experience upon arrival, when use of her Mexican passport triggered an alert.
+Del Castillo, an American citizen, said she could have presented her U.S. passport for entry but insisted on using the document from her native country.

 Most Read Nation & World Stories